The signed Varchenko Determinant for Complexes of Oriented Matroids: Preparation

 \section{Preparation}

 We start with some basics about partially ordered sets $\mathcal{P}$ (\emph{posets}).
 For an introduction we recommend \cite{W}.
 One can associate an abstract simplicial complex $\Delta(\mathcal{P})$, called \emph{order complex}, to every poset.
 The elements of $\mathcal{P}$ are the vertices of this complex and the chains (i.e. totally ordered subsets) the faces.
-Having this association we can speak about contractible and homotopy equivalent posets.
-A poset is called contractible if its order complex is homotopy equivalent to a point.
-Clearly a poset is contractible if it has a unique minimal or a unique maximal element, since this element is contained in every chain.
-We introduce now the M\"obius function $\mu$ of two poset elements:
+Two posets are \emph{homotopy equivalent} if their order complexes are homotopy equivalent.
+A poset is called \emph{contractible} if its order complex is homotopy equivalent to a point.
+Clearly a poset is contractible if it has a unique minimal or a unique maximal element, since this element is contained in every maximal chain and consequently in every maximal face of the order complex.
+For details see \cite{W}.
+We introduce now the \emph{M\"obius function} $\mu$ of a poset: